agneflores/Comprehensive-Stock-Data-Analysis-and-Prediction/README.md

 This analysis investigated the effectiveness of various machine learning models in predicting stock closing prices, using Palo Alto Networks (PANW) as a case study with 5 years of historical data.

 ## Research Question:
-"Can machine learning models accurately predict stock closing prices, and which model provides the most reliable predictions?"
+Can machine learning models accurately predict stock closing prices, and which model provides the most reliable predictions?

 ## Methodology: